ogabrielluiz/detect_in_all_images/README.md

 Just run the detect_in_all_images.py file and it will detect faces in /images folder.
 You should create it, if not it will create it for you on the first run.

+This was made using Python 3.6.
+Necessary packages:
+OpenCV 3.4.1
+Numpy 1.14.3